 To carry out this work, the Global Alliance has commissioned IPES-Food – the International Panel of Experts on Sustainable Food Systems – to review and synthesize the evidence related to health impacts and externalities of food systems, and to produce a report that will make transparent:

 - The state of research and existing body of evidence related to health impacts and externalities in the food system;

 - The gaps and debates that exist in this research, including methodological differences in how to collect evidence, assess causality, and measure impacts;

 - What opportunities exist to strengthen the body of evidence; and,

 - How this type of research has been used and can be used strategically to advocate for food systems reform.

-The final report will be released in early Summer 2017.
+The final report will be released in Fall 2017.